feather-test/feather-test/README.md

 *globally available within spec files*

 - describe (can be nested)
-- expect
+- xdescribe (skips this block and all assertions contained within)

 ## Available Matchers
-*any of the below can be negated using not.matcher*
+*any of the below can also be negated using not.matcher*

 - toBe
 - toBeGreaterThan